 Jenna Stoddard, 8, has been rocking some adorable costumes on Halloweens past thanks to the creativity of her mom, Kim.
 Jenna has Ring 18, a chromosome variation.
 “Currently, she's non-ambulatory, so I like to design her costume around her wheelchair so she can participate in the festivities just like her friends," said Kim.
 "She loves school and being around friends and gets very excited to be there."

 Kim said the best thing about Jenna's wheelchair costumes is that her friends are able to help her through the parades.
 "There's always somebody who wants to push her along!”

 Demetrius Murphy, 13 years old, spins records for his friends at The Grace School at Meeting Street in Providence, R.I.

 Ryan Hebert, 8 years old, made an adorable Batman, also at The Grace School at Meeting Street.

 Eye of the tiger

 Another fun costume from Demetrius Murphy.
 This time, he throws his hat into the ring with this creative boxer costume.

-Wonder Woman in her invisible jet courtesy of Magic Wheelchair, a nonprofit that builds epic Halloween costumes for kids in wheelchairs.
+Wonder Woman in her invisible jet courtesy of Magic Wheelchair.

 Another awesome costume creation from Magic Wheelchair.